unnamed-lab/100daysofcode/CHALLENGE.md

 ## Curated Challenges from OpenAI ChatGPT:

-Certainly!
 Here's a list of JavaScript challenges that can help you progress from a beginner to an expert level in JavaScript algorithms and data structures.
-The challenges are arranged in increasing difficulty, and I've included some tips and tricks for each challenge.
+The challenges are arranged in increasing difficulty, and some tips and tricks have been included for each challenge.

 ### 1. Challenge: Reverse a String